npgall/cqengine/README.md

 Note: add import statement to your class: _`import static com.googlecode.cqengine.query.QueryFactory.*`_

-* *Example 1: Cars whose name ends with 'vic' or whose id is less than 2*
+* *Example 1: Find cars whose name ends with 'vic' or whose id is less than 2*

   Query:
   ```java